pbowditch/dd-aws-lambda-functions/CONTRIBUTING.md

  +
  +## Commits
  +
- +- Pleaes keep each commit's changes small and focused--many changes in the same commit makes them harder to review.
+ +- Please keep each commit's changes small and focused--many changes in the same commit makes them harder to review.
  +- Please also combine each code-change within one commit rather than many commits.
 Rebase liberally.
  +- Please make all commit messages clear and communicative.
  +